-- My name is John Kyle.
-My qualifications and experience are set out in paragraphs 1.1 1.5 of my primary evidence dated 10 November 2014. - This supplementary evidence addresses issues raised through the hearing process since I presented my primary evidence, and sets out my recommended changes to the Plan Change 50 (PC50) provisions as a result of the hearing and subsequent conferencing processes. - 3.
-I have read the Code of Conduct for Expert Witnesses outlined in the Environment Court's Consolidated Practice Note and have complied with it in preparing this supplementary evidence.
+- 1. My name is John Kyle.
+My qualifications and experience are set out in paragraphs 1.1 1.5 of my primary evidence dated 10 November 2014. - 2.
+This evidence addresses issues raised during witness conferencing that require further comment on my behalf. - I have read the Code of Conduct for Expert Witnesses outlined in the Environment Court's Consolidated Practice Note and have complied with it in preparing this supplementary evidence.
 I also agree to follow the Code when presenting evidence to the Council.
 I confirm that the issues addressed in this brief of evidence are within my area of expertise and that I have not omitted to consider material facts known to me that might alter or detract from my opinions.

-ADDITIONAL MATTERS ARISING FROM THE HEARING
+ADDITIONAL MATTERS ARISING FROM WITNESS CONFERENCING